Tiana Epati becomes President of the New Zealand Law Society

 Gisborne criminal defence lawyer Tiana Epati has taken over as President of the New Zealand Law Society.

-At 43 years old, Tiana Epati is one of the youngest Presidents elected.
+At 43 years old, Tiana Epati is the second-youngest President elected.
 She is also the fourth woman to have been elected since the first President in 1897.

 She is a partner with Gisborne law firm Rishworth Wall & Mathieson.
 Ms Epati was admitted as a barrister and solicitor in September 2000 after graduating from Auckland University with a Bachelor of Arts in philosophy and history and a Bachelor of Laws (LLB).